AlexanderMcDowell/LA-Coin/README.md

 ```

 #### Status Codes
-`status: success` Both parties have been debited and credited accordingly
+`status: tx_success` Both parties have been debited and credited accordingly

-`status: failure` Bad wallet adress
+`status: tx_failure` Bad wallet adress

+`status: tx_funds` User does not have enough wuffee in their account